Smikeyyy/DFT-Calculation/README.md

 3. "out" -> output

 How to run in bash linux shell:
+1. open terminal in "direct" folder
-1. chmod +x calculation_new.sh -> change permission to executable
+2. chmod +x calculation_new.sh -> change permission to executable
-2. ./calculation_new.sh -> execute bash script
+3. ./calculation_new.sh -> execute bash script

 Output files after running -> projected density of state of each atom orbitals